williamyang1991/GP-UNIT/README.md

 The trained model is saved as `./checkpoint/TASK-ITERATIONS.pt`.
 Intermediate results are saved in `./log/TASK/`.

 This training does not necessarily lead to the optimal results, which can be further customized with additional command line options:
-- `--style_layer` (default: 4): discriminator layer to compute the feature matching loss.
+- `--style_layer` (default: 4): the discriminator layer to compute the feature matching loss.
 We found setting `style_layer=5` gives better performance on human faces.
 - `--use_allskip` (default: False): whether using dynamic skip connections to compute the reconstruction loss.
 For tasks involving close domains like gender translation, season transfer and face stylization, using `use_allskip` gives better results.
 - `--use_idloss` (default: False): whether using the identity loss.
 For Cat/Dog→Face and Face→MetFace tasks, we use this loss.
 - `--not_flip_style` (default: False): whether not randomly flipping the style image when extracting the style feature.
 Random flipping prevents the network to learn  position information from the style image.